 IDA's guarantee exposure is measured by discounting each guaranteed amount from its next call date.
 See Table below for IDA's guarantee exposure and maximum potential undiscounted future payments that IDA could be required to make under these guarantees.
-In addition, IDA had \$795 million of exposure under PSW guarantees as of June 30, 2023 (\$638 million - June 30, 2022).
+In addition, IDA had \$795 million of exposure under PSW guarantees c.
+Based on the weighted average maturity of the guarantee.

+as of June 30, 2023 (\$638 million-June 30, 2022).
 See Section III: IDA's Financial Resources for PSW guarantees.
 For additional information, see Notes to the Financial Statements for the year ended June 30, 2023, Notes D - Loans and Other Exposures and Note G - Transactions with Affiliated Organizations.